Uvacoder/lawncare/src/pages/page/tysoe.md

 categories:
 - project
 ---
-These are the results of our lawn care service at a client in Tysoe
+These are the results of our lawn care service at a client in Tysoe.